 God's first words to Moses "I am that I am" is now more logical since He hadn't yet

 given them His personal name, "Jehovah".
-Let’s dig deeper into the Hebrew word “hayah”
+Let us dig deeper into the Hebrew word “hayah”

 Turning to the New Testament, The Jews asked Jesus who He makes Himself to be

-that Abraham saw Jesus and was rejoiced.”
+see My day, he saw, and rejoiced.”
 (John 8:56) and they questioned His statement

-and Jesus' response was, "Jesus said to them, Truly, truly, I say to you, Before
+and Jesus responded with, "Jesus said to them, Truly, truly, I say to you, Before

 Abraham came into being, I Am."
 (John 8:58).
 The first word “I” #1473, in Strong’s